Frequently Asked Questions

 11. Why doesn’t the market understand this?

-We are long term investors with investment time horizons of five years and beyond.
-Performance measurement is subjective will be heavily dictated by a shareholder’s own wider objectives.
+We are long-term investors with investment time horizons of five years and beyond.
+Performance measurement is subjective and will be heavily dictated by a shareholder’s own wider objectives.
 Given our time horizon, we believe it is fair to measure Scottish Mortgage returns over rolling periods of at least five years.

 No, the portfolio is constructed on a ‘bottom-up’, stock-by-stock basis, without reference to any index.

 The number of equity holdings in the portfolio will typically range between 50 and 100.
-The maximum amount which may be invested in private companies shall not exceed 30% of the total assets of the company at the time of purchase.
+The maximum amount which may be invested in private companies shall not exceed 30 per cent of the total assets of the company at the time of purchase.
 There are no fixed limits set as to geographical, industry and sector exposure.
-The maximum investment in anyone holding is limited to 8% of total assets at the time of purchase.
+The maximum investment in any one holding is limited to 8 per cent of total assets at the time of purchase.

 With prior approval of the Board, we may use derivatives for the purpose of efficient portfolio management (for the purpose of reducing investment risk, including protection against currency risk) and for investment purposes.
 In practice, we do not commonly use derivatives.